JAPLJ/icfpc2020_pigimarl/README.md

 ### Game visualizer

 - `game_state_player.html`: is the tournament game visualizer.
-However, we did't use it because the official visualizer was useful enough.
+However, we didn't use it because the official visualizer was useful enough.

 ### Misc.